dbaumgarten/yodk/docs/nolol.md

 Features for dynamic gotos (choosing the target-line at runtime) will probably be added in the future.

 ## Multiline ifs
 NOLOL features multiline ifs, including else-if blocks.
 Ifs can be aribitarily nested.
 YOLOLs on-line ifs are NOT supported anymore, but the multiline ifs are compiled to one-line if, whenever possible (when the compiled if is small enough to fit into one line of yolol).
+In some rare cases you may need the old yolol-one-line-if, for example when you absolutely need to make sure the complete if stays on one line.
+The old-style if is still available, but you need to use the "_if" keyword for it.

 [ifelse.nolol](generated/code/nolol/ifelse.nolol ':include')